ritesh404/kudojs/docs/maybe.md

 <a name="Maybe.withDefault"></a>

 ### Maybe.withDefault(def, v)
-Creates a Just if the value v is not null or undefiend else creates a Just with the default value def
+Creates a Just if the value v is not null or undefined else creates a Just with the default value def

 | Param | Type | Description |